shuttle-hq/shuttle/README.md

 ## Contributing to shuttle

-Contributing to shuttle is highly encouraged!
+Contributing to Shuttle is highly encouraged!

 If you want to setup a local environment to test code changes to core `shuttle` packages, or want to contribute to the project check out [our docs](https://docs.shuttle.rs/community/contribute).